hatembentayeb/devops-articles/ckjiz5q7y012gucs14hgq4h6g.md

 ## Operate:

-It’s all about infrastructure preparation and environment setup with some tools like terraform for IaaC, ansible for configuration management and security stuff configurations …
+It’s all about infrastructure preparation and environment set up with some tools like terraform for IaaC, Ansible for configuration management and security stuff configurations …

 ## Monitor: